derrickburns/tpctl/docs/README.md

 ## Run tpctl Natively

-Mounting your credentials works ok for a single SSH identity, but if you have multiple identities that must be shared, then you will run into problems.
-In that case, you will find it easier to simply install the prerequisites onto your local Mac.
-Most of these can be installed  using `'brew bundle  on the following Brewfile:
+You may also run `tpctl.sh` nativel if you first install the required tools.
+Most of these can be installed  using `'brew bundle  on the following Brewfile on MacOs:

 ```bash
 tap "weaveworks/tap"